Floobits/flootty/README.md

 ## Configuration

-Add your Floobits username and API secret to `~/.floorc`.
+First thing, you need a [https://floobits.com/](floobits) account.
+Then, add your Floobits username and API secret to `~/.floorc`.
 The format is newline-delimited key-space-value.
 A typical floorc looks like this:

     username myuser
     secret gii9Ka8aZei3ej1eighu2vi8D